-- Includes information regarding investment performance, actual versus strategic asset allocation, liquidity where applicable and complaints, incidents and issues arising with respect to the operation of the Trust - 2.
+- 1. Includes information regarding investment performance, actual versus strategic asset allocation, liquidity where applicable and complaints, incidents and issues arising with respect to the operation of the Trust. - 2.
 Information from secondary sources, including the media and analysts and rating house reports.

 The Responsible Entity maintains policy, procedure and program documents that determine the nature and frequency of formal service provider monitoring reviews.
-Service providers are typically subject to annual review.
+Service providers are typically subject to reviews every 18 months.